hunterhug/marmot/README.md

 ## 1. Introduction

 World-Wide-Web robot, also known as spiders and crawlers.
 The principle is to falsify network data by constructing appointed HTTP protocol data packet, then request resource to the specified host, goal is to access the data returned.
-There are a large number of web information, human's hand movement such as `copy-paste data` from web page is `time-consuming` and `laborious`, it inspired the crawler industry.
+There are a large number of web information, human's hand movement such as `copy-paste data` from web page is `time-consuming` and `laborious`, thus inspired the data acquisition industry.

 Batch access to public network data does not break the law, but because there is no difference, no control, very violent means will lead to other services is not stable, therefore, most of the resources provider will filtering some data packets(falsify), in this context,  batch small data acquisition has become a problem.
 Integrated with various requirements, such as various API development, automated software testing(all this have similar technical principle).
 So this project come into the world(very simple).